 - Night Splints – The hallmark “first step” pain of plantar fasciitis is often the result of foot position during sleep.
 Rather than allowing the foot to relax and point down as it normally would, a night splint keeps the foot flexed and continues to stretch the plantar fascia throughout the night.

 - Supportive Shoes – Choosing the wrong type of shoe for an activity or foot type is a primary contributor to plantar fasciitis.
 Ideal shoes should provide adequate support and cushion and may even require orthotic inserts.

 Surgical Treatment of Plantar Fasciitis

 While the vast majority of patients find relief non-surgically, about 3 to 5 percent of plantar fasciitis sufferers will eventually need surgical repair.
-There are multiple surgical methods; however, the most common is endoscopic plantar fasciotomy (EPF).
+There are multiple surgical methods for plantar fasciitis; however, the most common is endoscopic plantar fasciotomy (EPF).

 EPF is a roughly 15 to 20 minute outpatient procedure in which the surgeon cuts a portion of the plantar fascia, releasing and lengthening the tendon.
 Following the procedure, patients will undergo a gradual healing process and should be able to return to normal, unrestricted activity within 10 weeks.
 EPF has a success rate of about 90 percent.

 From cortisone injections to custom orthotics to surgery, an orthopedic foot and ankle specialist is the most qualified to bring relief to plantar fasciitis.
 If you believe that you are suffering from the condition, contact the Bone and Joint Clinic of Baton Rouge and request an appointment with one of our highly-skilled physicians.